bitmuster/BlendResult/Readme.md

     cargo run -- blend 4 stuff.csv robot/results/*.xml

+Run all Tests:

+    cargo test

+    cargo test -- --show-output

-Testint with filter:
+Testing with filter:

     RUST_LOG=debug cargo test test_parser_c -- --show-output

 Run the robotframework tests.
 Be aware, not all of them pass for testing purposes (would be boring otherwise).
+This is necessary only for testing the robot framework tests.
+The Rust tests run robotframework automatically.

     robot .